Privacy Policy: Definition, issues and explanations

 What is a Privacy Policy?

-It details the types of information collected, the purposes of processing, the legal bases, and users' rights regarding their data.
+It details the types of information collected, the purposes of processing, the legal bases, as well as users' rights regarding their data.

-This document is mandatory for any website that processes personal data, particularly in Europe with the application of the General Data Protection Regulation (GDPR).
+This document is mandatory for any website that processes personal data, especially in Europe with the application of the General Data Protection Regulation (GDPR).

-Why use a Privacy Policy and what is its purpose?
+Why use a Privacy Policy and what's in it for me?

-The Privacy Policy is essential for complying with current legislation, in particular the GDPR, which requires transparency and protection of personal data.
+The Privacy Policy is essential for complying with current legislation, in particular the RGPD, which imposes transparency and protection of personal data.

-Its use allows visitors to be clearly informed about how their data is processed, thereby helping to build trust between the user and the website.
+Using it allows visitors to be clearly informed about the processing of their data, thus helping to establish a climate of trust between the user and the site.

-It also protects the company in the event of a dispute by proving compliance with legal obligations relating to data confidentiality and security.
+It also protects the company in the event of litigation, by proving compliance with legal obligations related to data confidentiality and security.

 How does a Privacy Policy work in practice?